ForestAdmin/agent-nodejs/docs/agent-customization/actions/forms.md

 Here, the form field `How should we refer to you?` will only be displayed if the action was triggered on a record with either a `firstName` or `fullName`.
 When displayed, a widget "Dropdown" will be displayed, and the only available values are returned in the `enumValues` function.
-Finally, executing the action will display a notification based on the user choice.
+Finally, executing the action will display a notification based on the user's choice.

 ### Add/remove fields dynamically